fsenf/proj.nawdex_analysis/docs/obsCloudRadiativeEffect.md

 cd /pf/b/b380352/proj/2017-07_nawdex_analysis/inout
 ./save_retrieved_clearsky_SWF.py $EXPNAME
 ```

+### Bias Correction for Longwave
+Bias correction for the longwave is done on the fly (at the moment - for simplicity).
+An offset of-2 W/m**2 is substracted from the simulation bases estimate.
+That is, simulaiton is slightly too warm.

 ## Calculation of Average CRE
 A general script exists to calculate the average CRE depending on cloud type (hence cloud type has be input as well).
 It can be run at TROPOS via